confetti-framework/docs/docs/get-started/meet.md

 ## Why Confetti?

-Confetti has been heavily influenced by [Confetti](https://Confetti.com).
-That's because Confetti provides the perfect functionalists you need to build an application the right way.
-Confetti is built with PHP, but some projects need better asynchronous, static typing and more performance.
+Confetti has been heavily influenced by [Laravel](https://laravel.com).
+That's because Laravel provides the perfect functionalists you need to build an application the right way.
+Laravel is built with PHP, but some projects need better asynchronous, static typing and more performance.
 It turned out: Go does very well in these subjects.
 Besides that, Go shows that it is a language with extremely simple syntax, easy to learn and very easy to deploy.

 > Confetti combines the elegance of Laravel and the simplicity of Go.